schmaustech/agent-installer-blog/README.md

 Now that we understand how the Agent-Based Installer works and what use cases its trying to solve lets focus on actually using it.
 As of this writing the Agent-based Installer needs to be compiled from the forked installer source code.
 This requirement will go away when the Agent-Based Installer becomes Generally Available as part of OpenShift.

-So lets go ahead and grab the OpenShift installer source code from Github and checkout the specific commit 06703b2ad2fb337efce4c283acdbc5be07370de9:
+Before we begin lets ensure we are using RHEL8 or RHEL9 as our location to build the binary.
+Further we will want to ensure that mkisofs and nmstatectl are installed on the system.
+Now lets go grab the OpenShift installer source code from Github and checkout the specific commit 06703b2ad2fb337efce4c283acdbc5be07370de9:

 ~~~bash
 $ git clone https://github.com/openshift/installer